k0s/toolbox/README.txt

   file (e.g. a setup.py) then the project should be notified
 * you should be able to edit a field, e.g. author.
 Changing one field value should give the option to change all similar field values.
+* you should be able to drag a field from one classifier to another.
+Doing so should prompt for doing this for all similar values
+* you should be able to rename classifiers

 Links